sychan/kb_sdk_docs/source/tutorial/3_initialize.rst

 Create a GitHub Repo
 ---------------------

 You will need to publish your code to a public git repository to make it available for building into a custom Docker Image.
 Here we'll show a brief example using GitHub.
 If following the tutorial step-by-step, you should already be working in the correct directory (i.e. the same directory as where you ran the ``make`` command).
 First, commit your codebase into a local git repository.
 Then, ``git add`` all files created by kb-sdk and commit.
 This creates a git repository locally.
-Also, ``git commit -m 'Initial commit'`` to indicate a message with this first commit.
+Also, ``git commit -m 'Initial commit'`` to write a message describing this first commit.

 .. code:: bash